 There are four different types of weather fronts: cold fronts, warm fronts, stationary fronts, and occluded fronts.

 A cold front forms when a cold air mass pushes into a warmer air mass.
 Cold fronts can produce dramatic changes in the weather.
 They move fast, up to twice as fast as a warm front.
 As a cold front moves into an area, the heavier (more dense) cool air pushes under the lighter (less dense) warm air, causing it to rise up into the troposphere.
-Lifted warm air ahead of the front produces cumulus or cumulonimbus clouds and thunderstorms, like in the image on the left (A).
+Lifted warm air ahead of the front produces cumulus or cumulonimbus clouds and thunderstorms.

 As the cold front passes, winds become gusty.
 There is a sudden drop in temperature, and also heavy rain, sometimes with hail, thunder, and lightning.
 Atmospheric pressure changes from falling to rising at the front.
 After a cold front moves through your area, you may notice that the temperature is cooler, the rain has stopped, and the cumulus clouds are replaced by stratus and stratocumulus clouds or clear skies.

-On weather maps, a cold front is represented by a solid blue line with filled-in triangles along it, like in the map on the left.
+On weather maps, a cold front is represented by a solid blue line with filled-in triangles along it, like in the map.
 The triangles are like arrowheads pointing in the direction that the front is moving.
 Notice on the map that temperatures at the ground level change from warm to cold as you cross the front line.

 A warm front forms when a warm air mass pushes into a cooler air mass, shown in the image to the right (A).
 Warm fronts often bring stormy weather as the warm air mass at the surface rises above the cool air mass, making clouds and storms.
 Warm fronts move more slowly than cold fronts because it is more difficult for the warm air to push the cold, dense air across the Earth's surface.
 Warm fronts often form on the east side of low-pressure systems where warmer air from the south is pushed north.